 These are drop-in sessions for Berklee Global Academic Partner schools.
 All students, faculty, and staff from the partner schools are welcome to join the sessions.
-A new schedule and links will be available soon.
+Click the links below to register for the sessions.

 This prerecorded content is available to watch at any time.

 Innovating Online Performance Experiences: On May 26, 2020, Global Initiatives hosted a webinar about the current and future state of online music performance tools.